qdraw/starsky/starskyapp/readme.md

 ### For Windows

-We assume that you run on a 64 bits windows version
+_We assume that you run on a 64 bits Windows version_

 _When running bash_

 ```bash
 ../starsky/build.sh --Runtime=win7-x64
 ```

-For Windows there is a folder created: `starsky/win7-x64` and this is coppied to the desktop application
+For Windows there is a folder created: `starsky/win7-x64` and this is copied to the desktop application

 ### For Mac OS

+_We assume that you run it on an Intel powered Mac_

 _When running bash_

 ```bash
 ../starsky/build.sh --Runtime=osx.10.12-x64
 ```

-For Mac OS there is a folder created: `starsky/osx.10.12-x64` and this is coppied to the desktop application
+For Mac OS there is a folder created: `starsky/osx.10.12-x64` and this is copied to the desktop application

 ## Build Electron